kaaproject/kaa-rfcs/README.md

 # Kaa RFCs

 Kaa RFCs define integration protocols, APIs, and general designs for the Kaa IoT platform.

+# Change process

+Kaa RFC's are developed in compliance with the [C4](https://rfc.zeromq.org/spec:42/C4/) and [COSS](https://rfc.unprotocols.org/spec:2/COSS/) specifications.
+Please refer to these specifications whenever you have difficulty understanding the process, the usage of specific terms, etc.

 RFCs can be in raw, draft, stable, deprecated, or retired status.

 | RFC                                               | Status |